codeadamca/javascript-placement/README.md

 ## Inline

-JavaScript can be placed inside an HTML tag using an event:
+JavaScript can be placed inside an HTML tag using an event attribute:

 - onclick
 - onmouseover